mostafaac30/calculater-project/README.md

 # What is it?

-_The required project of first-year - first semester - faculty of computers and information FCI - Fayoum universty_
+_The required project of first-year - first semester - faculty of computers and information FCI - Fayoum university_

 **calculater-converter** _is a program divided into two branches.
 First, it can convert from one numerical system to another (2,8,10,16).
 Second, it can collect two numbers (have the same base) together._